Setting Up API Discovery

 Objective

-This document provides instructions on configuring API Discovery and API Protection on the F5® XC Distributed Cloud Platform.
-These two core capabilities are essential for dynamically identifying, securing, and monitoring your application's API endpoints.
+This document provides instructions on configuring API Discovery on the F5® Distributed Cloud Platform.
+This core capability is essential for dynamically identifying and monitoring your application's API endpoints.

 Prerequisites